Asheville, North Carolina

 Discover Asheville on a smartphone guided walking tour.
 Explore rich history, art, monuments and other hidden gems.

 2. Drink Some Craft Beer!

 Asheville is known as “Beer City USA”.
 Because with 26 different craft breweries in the city, and another 60 nearby, beer lovers won’t want to leave.

 About 100 local beers can be enjoyed in Asheville, and each brewery has its own unique character.
 From strong hoppy IPAs to dark stouts, to fruity raspberry ales, you’re bound to find something you’ll love.

 On top of the incredible beer scene, the city is also “steeped” in tea culture.

-French Broad River
+3. Float The French Broad River

 The French Broad River winds its way past Asheville, providing a natural space for all kinds of outdoor activities & adventures.

 You have your obvious river sports like whitewater kayaking and inner-tube floating, but there are some lesser-known activities here too, like “bellyaking” and whitewater SUP.